Henk de Vlieger

 Henk de Vlieger (Schiedam, 1953) started his musical education at an early age, playing the harmonium of his grandfather.
 Ever since his childhood, he has been drawn to the challenge of writing music.
 After secondary school he studied percussion with Willem Heesen, and composition with Theo Loevendie and Klaas de Vries at the Rotterdam Conservatory.

 In 1976 he was appointed percussionist and timpanist of the four orchestras of the Netherlands Broadcasting Corporation (NOS).
 In 1984 he became a permanent member of the Netherlands Radio Philharmonic Orchestra.
 In 1986 he advanced to the position of principal percussionist.
 In 2011 he was also appointed artistic advisor of the orchestra.
 He retired from the orchestra in 2013 and became a full time arranger in the classical genre.

 From his own compositions, the early works like Mobile..., Toccata and Fresco, are qualified by strict constructions based on a minimum of material.
-With his compositions Evocazione and Elegia however, he explored a more instinctive melodic style.
+From his composition Evocazione (1994) however, he explored a more instinctive melodic style.